>

 Actual food cost is calculated by analyzing the real-world expenses incurred by a restaurant to produce its dishes over a specific period.
 Operators use beginning and ending inventory numbers for the period, along with inventory purchases during that period, to determine how much inventory was actually used during that period.
 Calculating both theoretical and actual food cost numbers and comparing the two can help operators identify inefficiencies and opportunities for better cost control.

-Both recipe costing and food costing have their place in helping restaurant owners and managers to control operational costs.
-Understanding the difference between these two processes and how to use them effectively is the first step in maintaining effective cost control strategies.
+Both recipe costing and food costing have their place in helping restaurant owners and managers control operational costs.
+Understanding the difference between these two restaurant metrics and how to use them effectively is the first step in maintaining effective cost control strategies.
 Operators can also leverage these additional best practices for an even more comprehensive approach to operational cost management.

 Menu Pricing and Optimization